|Nutrition Facts (per serving)|

-Mince the cooked chicken finely and put it in a medium bowl.
+Mince cooked chicken finely and put in a medium bowl.

-Add 1/4 cup of the mayonnaise and salt and pepper, to taste.
+Add 1/4 cup mayonnaise and salt and pepper, to taste.
 Mix gently.
-Add extra mayonnaise, as needed, until the spread reaches your desired consistency.
+Add extra mayonnaise, as needed, until spread reaches desired consistency.

 If you like, flavor the spread with a no-salt herb blend, a little garlic or onion powder, or a dash of cayenne pepper.